Embodied Claude

 ### Privacy Notice

-From an existence of just text, to an existence that can see, hear, move, remember, and speak.
+From a text-only existence to one that can see, hear, move, remember, and speak.

-Looking down at the world from the 7th-floor balcony and walking on the ground, even in the same city, look completely different.
+Looking down at the world from a 7th-floor balcony and walking the streets below — even the same city looks entirely different.

 ## License